You found our list of the best indoor team building activities.

 List of indoor team building activities

-From bake-offs to paint and sips to volunteering, here is a list of team activities to do inside that can re-energize your teams and give employees a morale boost during gloomy weather.
+From bake-offs to paint and sips to volunteering, here is a list of fun indoor team building games for employees that can re-energize your teams and give employees a morale boost during gloomy weather.

-Board games are the ultimate rainy day pastime, as well as one of the best small group indoor team building activities.
+Board games are the ultimate rainy day pastime, as well as one of the best indoor team building activities for small groups.
 To arrange a board game day, first gather popular board and card games such as Scattergories, Apples to Apples, and Codenames.
 The more players that can join the game, the better.
 Choosing games that move more quickly is also a good idea, as switching up games and teams gives participants a chance to interact with more coworkers.

 Next, secure a large room and set up plenty of tables and chairs, then spread the games around the space.
 Players can choose to join preferred games, or can draw straws to randomly pick teams and boards.